 All this while trying to survive in the environment to different attacks that will occur constantly.

 Important: you can get six different weapons using the same basic cannon.
 But you’ll start with just the first one: the vulcan cannon.
 You’ll get more weapons, more powerful, once you start solving the static panels.
 Be careful: the more powerful weapons drain more power from the energy cells.

 Static and dynamic panels in space areas, and basic elements related to the starship

 When in the starship, remember: you should learn the basics of how to operate the instruments, specially radars and weapons.
-We’re recording a basic tutorial for that.
+We’ve recorded a basic tutorial for that.

 How to find the numbers to complete the static panels when in the starship?